ProvataHealth/policies/source/sections/systems_access_policy.md

 * User IDs and passwords are used to control access to Provata Health systems and may not be disclosed to anyone for any reason.
 * Users may not allow anyone, for any reason, to have access to any information system using another user’s unique user ID and password.
-* On all production systems and application in the Provata Health environment, password configurations are set to require that passwords are a minimum of 8 character length, 90 day password expiration, account lockout after 5 invalid attempts, password history of last 4 passwords remembered, and account lockout after 15 minutes of inactivity.
+* On all production systems and application in the Provata Health environment, password configurations are set to require that passwords are a minimum of 8 character length, 90 day password expiration, account lockout after 5 invalid attempts (where available), password history of last 4 passwords remembered, and account lockout after 15 minutes of inactivity.
 * All system and application passwords are hashed by concatenating the user's password and a random 256-bit salt value, generated on a per-user basis, and then applying SHA-256 to the value to create a password hash.
 The password hash and the salt are then stored in the backend database and are used for password validation on future user authentication attempts.
 * Each information system automatically requires users to change passwords at a pre-determined interval as determined by the organization, based on the criticality and sensitivity of the ePHI contained within the network, system, application, and/or database.
 * Passwords are inactivated immediately upon an employee’s termination (refer to the termination procedures in this policy).